temporalio/documentation/docs-src/clusters/how-to-set-up-sqlite-visibility-store.md

 Temporal supports only an in-memory database with SQLite; this means that the database is automatically created when Temporal Server starts and is destroyed when Temporal Server stops.

 You can change the configuration to use a file-based database so that it is preserved when Temporal Server stops.
-However, if you use a file-based SQLite database, upgrading your database schema to enable Advanced Visibility features is not supported; in this case, you must delete the database and create it again to upgrade.
+However, if you use a file-based SQLite database, upgrading your database schema to enable advanced Visibility features is not supported; in this case, you must delete the database and create it again to upgrade.

 If using SQLite v3.31.0 and later as your Visibility store with Temporal Server v1.20 and later, any [custom Search Attributes](/concepts/what-is-a-search-attribute#custom-search-attributes) that you create must be associated with a Namespace in that Cluster.